Your Educentric Team

 Dr. Charlos S. Banks

-Dr. Charlos S. Banks is an accomplished educational leader with over 29 years of experience in K-12 education.
-Most recently, she served as the Chief of School Support and Wellness for Chapel Hill Carrboro City Schools for six years.
-In this role, she demonstrated a proven track record of transforming disciplinary practices and improving student outcomes.
-Dr. Banks successfully implemented district-wide initiatives that reduced disproportionate discipline rates and increased graduation rates for diverse student populations.
-Her expertise includes: - Developing comprehensive school support plans - Implementing innovative character development and disciplinary models - Fostering positive learning environments and equitable practices - Executive coaching for educational leaders Dr. Banks holds an Ed.D. in Educational Leadership from High Point University and has received recognition for her work, including the Deborah Childs-Bowen Leadership for Equity Award.
-Her collaborative approach and commitment to student-centered practices make her an ideal consultant for principals seeking to improve communication and staff buy-in around disciplinary practices and student support.
-Currently, Dr. Banks offers her expertise as an educational consultant, focusing on transforming disciplinary practices and supporting school leaders in creating positive, equitable learning environments.
-Additionally, she serves as an adjunct professor in the doctoral program at High Point University's Educational Leadership Department, where she continues to shape the next generation of educational leaders.
+Dr. Charlos S. Banks is an educational leader with over 29 years of experience in K-12 education.
+She most recently served as Chief of School Support and Wellness for Chapel Hill Carrboro City Schools, where she implemented district-wide initiatives that reduced disproportionate discipline rates and increased graduation rates for diverse student populations.
+Her expertise includes developing comprehensive school support plans, implementing character development models, fostering equitable learning environments, and executive coaching for school leaders.
+Dr. Banks holds an Ed.D. in Educational Leadership from High Point University and is a recipient of the Deborah Childs-Bowen Leadership for Equity Award.
+She also serves as an adjunct professor in the doctoral program at High Point University's Educational Leadership Department.

 Lead Navigator